annaduan09/musa-5000-assignment-1/Assignment1.md

 # Discussion and Limitations

-In this analysis, we built a model based on ordinary least squares regression to predict median home value using a set of demographic variables at the block group level.
-These variables were: percent of residents with at least a bachelor's degree, vacancy percent of homes, percent of homes that were detached single family houses, households in poverty, and median household income.
-To build the model, we conducted exploratory data analysis and checked regression assumptions.
-To test its validity, we conducted stepwise regression and k-folds cross-validation using a restricted model.
+## **Analysis Overview**:

+Using ordinary least squares regression, we sought to predict the median home value based on census demographic variables at the block group level:
+- Percentage of residents possessing at least a **bachelor's degree**.
+- **Home vacancy rate**.
+- Percentage of detached **single-family homes**.
+- Proportion of **households living in poverty**.
+- **Median household income**.

+Our methodology involved an exploratory data analysis followed by a multiple regression analysis in adherence to the standard regression assumptions of linearity in our indicators, no multicolinearity, and homoscedasticity.
+We tested our model's validity through stepwise regression and k-folds cross-validation, applying the latter to a constrained model variant.

-The model has an adjusted r-squared of 0.66, indicating that our predictors explain 66% of the variation in our dependent variables, log-transformed home values.
+Our final model yielded an adjusted \( R^2 \) of 0.66.
+This suggests that our selected predictors account for 66% of the variance in median home values at the census block group level in Philadelphia.

-Takeaways:
-- education strongly predictive of home value - this is interesting in a city defined by "meds and eds" and full of colleges
-- vacancy: post-industrial city, high rates of vacancy generally
-- single homes not predictive: maybe because of gentrification, surrounding homes don't necessarily matter?
-Limitations:
+## **Key Findings**:

+1. **Educational attainment**: A notable finding was the strong influence of education levels on home values.
+This aligns with the dominance of _"meds and eds"_ in Philadelphia's local economy.
+2. **Vacancy Rates**: Despite high vacancy rates typical of post-industrial cities, our data suggests that home values aren't meaningfully impacted by vacancy, possibly due to its pervasive nature.
+3. **Single-Family Homes**: The prevalence of detached single-family homes didn't notably impact home values.
+This could be linked to gentrification processes where the composition of the immediate neighborhood becomes secondary.
+4. **Income and Poverty Dynamics**: The potent predictive value of median household income and poverty rates in a racially and socioeconomically stratified city was anticipated.
+These metrics mirror the broader living environment, providing insights into the relationship between socio-demographic elements and housing values in urban locales.

+## **Limitations**:

-- high spatial autocorrelation in errors
+- **Spatial Autocorrelation**: A substantial spatial autocorrelation in the residuals was observed, undermining the model's generalizability across diverse neighborhood contexts.
-- limited sample size inherent in census (low participation rate)
-- skewed sample (low-income, low-ses, minority communities less likely to answer census)
-- under-predicts in north philly

-Recommendations:
-- good for looking at individual predictors
-- interesting for policy/academic research
+- **Sample Size**: The census data, which is reliant on household response rates, has inherent limitations regarding sample size.
+- **Sample Bias**: Underrepresented groups such as those with lower income, socioeconomic status, non-English speakers, and minorities, are less likely to respond to the census, resulting in a sample bias which can skew certain variables associated with household demographics.
+- **Heteroscedasticity**: A non-constant variance (heteroscedasticity) was noted in the standard errors.
+- **Unexplained Variance**: The model doesn't account for approximately 33% of the variance in home values in Philadelphia block groups.

+## **Recommendations**:

+- **Policy and Research**: The model offers valuable insights for policymakers and academic research, particularly with regards to the relationship between educational attainment and home values.
+This finding could be expanded upon with implications for real estate development and affordable housing policy around large educational institutions such as Temple, Drexel, and Penn.

-- would not use for industry/real estate
+- **Industry Caution**: Given its limitations, the model might not be apt for real estate or related industries.

-> Talk about the quality of the model – that is, state if this is a good model overall (e.g., R2, F-ratio test), and what other predictors that we didn’t include in our model might be associated with our dependent variable.
-i.
-Looking at the stepwise regression results, did the final model include all 4 predictors or were some dropped?
-What does that tell you about the quality of the model? ii.
-Looking at the cross-validation results, was the RMSE better for the 4 predictor model or the 2 predictor model?
-c) If you haven’t done that in the Results section, talk explicitly about the limitations of the model – that is, mention which assumptions were violated, and if applicable, how that may affect the model/parameter estimation/estimated significance.
-i.
-In addition, talk about the limitations of using the NBELPOV100 variable as a predictor – that is, what are some limitations of using the raw number of households living in poverty rather than a percentage?
-d) Would it make sense to run Ridge or LASSO regression here?
-Explain briefly (~4-5 sentences) what these methods are, when they’re used, and why they would or would not be appropriate here.
+## **Model Evaluation**:

+Our regression results highlight that all four predictors significantly influence median home value.
+The model exhibits a strong goodness of fit with each predictor explaining some variance in the outcome.
+Cross-validation results emphasize the advantage of a four-predictor model over its two-predictor counterpart, evident through a reduced RMSE.
+Potential supplementary predictors, like neighborhood safety, could further refine the model since safer locales tend to have higher home values.
+Higher resolution data such as point-level amenity data could further improve the model, as census demographic variables often share similar spatial distributions.

+## **Assumptions Violations**:

+Visual inspections of scatter plots indicate breaches of the linearity and homoscedasticity assumptions.
+The histogram of standardized residuals hints at a mild left-skew.
+The presence of multicolinearity, as revealed in the correlation matrix, poses threats to model accuracy.
+Using raw counts of households in poverty could distort its impact on home values, failing to account for variation in population size across block groups.

+## **Ridge or LASSO Regression**:

+Considering the multicolinearity issue, Ridge and LASSO regression could be effective Both methods introduce a shrinkage penalty on coefficient estimates, ensuring more stable coefficients and enhancing the model's ease of interpretation.